Little Orphan Annie: Post-war years

 In the post-war years, Annie took on The Bomb, communism, teenage rebellion and a host of other social and political concerns, often provoking the enmity of clergymen, union leaders and others.
 For example, Gray believed children should be allowed to work.
-"A little work never hurt any kid," Gray affirmed, "One of the reasons we have so much juvenile delinquency is that kids are forced by law to loaf around on street corners and get into trouble."
+"A little work never hurt any kid," Gray stated, "One of the reasons we have so much juvenile delinquency is that kids are forced by law to loaf around on street corners and get into trouble."
 His belief brought upon him the wrath of the labor movement, which staunchly supported the child labor laws.

 A London newspaper columnist thought some of Gray's sequences a threat to world peace, but a Detroit newspaper supported Gray on his "shoot first, ask questions later" foreign policy.
 Gray was criticized for the gruesome violence in the strips, particularly a sequence in which Annie and Sandy were run over by a car.
 Gray responded to the criticism by giving Annie a year-long bout with amnesia that allowed her to trip through several adventures without Daddy.
 In 1956, a sequence about juvenile delinquency, drug addiction, switchblades, prostitutes, crooked cops, and the ties between teens and adult gangsters unleashed a firestorm of criticism; 30 newspapers cancelled the strip.
 The syndicate ordered Gray to drop the sequence and develop another adventure.